atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 #### Usage with bool

-ubool values can be used together with python's bool values, but always using ubool operators.
+ubool values can be used together with Python's bool values, but always using ubool operators.

 ```python
 if x & (3 > 2):